-- 4.26 There are three broad approaches that firms typically take when competing in many different local areas: - (a) Firms may set their competitive offering uniformly across all of the local areas they operate in - for example, a national retail chain offering a broadly consistent price, quality, range and service level in every store they operate in the UK; - (b) Firms may 'flex' or tailor their offering to suit the specific conditions in each different area for example, a chain of petrol stations setting a different price at each location depending on the prices set by local competitors; or - (c) Firms may take a mixed approach for example, a retailer offering the same price in every store, but adjusting its range or level of service at individual stores depending on local competition. - 4.27 In practice, the CMA will seek to ensure that its assessment reflects the reality of how firms compete in a market or markets.
+- 4.27 There are three broad approaches that firms typically take when competing in many different local areas: - (a) firms may set their competitive offering uniformly across all of the local areas they operate in - for example, a national retail chain offering a broadly consistent price, quality, range and service level in every store they operate in the UK; - (b) firms may 'flex' or tailor their offering to suit the specific conditions in each different area for example, a chain of petrol stations setting a different price at each location depending on the prices set by local competitors; 95 or - (c) firms may take a mixed approach for example, a retailer offering the same price in every store, but adjusting its range or level of service at individual stores depending on local competition.96 - 4.28 In practice, the CMA will seek to ensure that its assessment reflects the reality of how firms compete in a market or markets.
 Where firms mainly compete by improving aspects of their offer in a uniform way at the national level, the incentives of the firm to improve prices or non-price aspects of its competitive offer will depend on the aggregate conditions of competition across the geographic areas in which its stores are active.
-In such circumstances, the CMA will conduct its competitive assessment at the aggregate level, reflecting the aggregate effect of the loss in the competitive constraints on the merger firms across those different local areas. - 4.28 Even where there is material variation in the merger firms' competitive offerings across different local areas, the CMA may nevertheless conduct its assessment at the aggregate level where there is evidence that such variation
+In such circumstances, the CMA will conduct its competitive assessment at the aggregate level, reflecting

-&lt;sup>87 Other examples might include firms that compete across temporal markets (such as 'peak' and 'off peak' ticket sales), or across the supply of standalone and bundled services.
+94 Other examples might include firms that compete across temporal markets (such as 'peak' and 'off peak' ticket sales), or across the supply of standalone and bundled services.

-&lt;sup>88 For example, J Sainsbury's Plc/Asda Group Ltd (fuel), and Cellnex UK Limited/Arqiva Services Limited, where the location of sites was flexed locally.
+95 For example, J Sainsbury's Plc/Asda Group Ltd (fuel), and Cellnex UK Limited/Arqiva Services Limited, where parameters of competition were flexed locally.

-&lt;sup>89 J Sainsbury's Plc/Asda Group Ltd (groceries).
+96 J Sainsbury's Plc/Asda Group Ltd (groceries).

-is not driven by differences in competitive conditions (but rather, for example, by differences in local demand).

-- 4.29 Where firms mainly compete by flexing aspects of their competitive offering that are tailored for the specific competitive conditions within each local area, the CMA's assessment may focus on competition at this narrower level.
-The CMA will typically only carry out an assessment at both the local and the aggregate national level where important aspects of competition take place at each level. - 4.30 The CMA may consider how a merger might change the merger firms' incentives to set their competitive offering uniformly across different local areas.
-For example, a merger firm may decide to move away from having a uniform competitive offering if a merger creates profitable opportunities to raise prices in individual local areas.
+- the aggregate effect of the loss in the competitive constraints on the merger firms across those different local areas. - 4.29 Even where there is material variation in the merger firms' competitive offerings across different local areas, the CMA may nevertheless conduct its assessment at the aggregate level where there is evidence that such variation is not driven by differences in competitive conditions (but rather, for example, by differences in local demand). - 4.30 Where firms mainly compete by flexing aspects of their competitive offering that are tailored for the specific competitive conditions within each local area, the CMA's assessment may focus on competition at this narrower level.97 The CMA will typically only carry out an assessment at both the local and the aggregate national level where important aspects of competition take place at each level. - 4.31 The CMA may consider how a merger might change the merger firms' incentives to set their competitive offering uniformly across different local areas.
+98 For example, a merger firm may decide to move away from having a uniform competitive offering if a merger creates profitable opportunities to raise prices in individual local areas.
 The CMA will tend to consider this only where there is evidence of the merger firms considering changing their approach, other firms already taking a different approach to the merger firms, or firms changing their approach over time.